jasonmejia/JasonMejia/README.md

 I was born in Brasil.
 I moved to USA years ago where I have been living since then.
 I am Educational Assistant at High School.
 I have B.S. in Genetics from University California Davis After that I continued towards my Master in Science in Cell and Molecular Biology at San Francisco State University.

-I am interested in how “ourselves”  our personality arises from living tissue.
+I am interested in how our ”self", our "persona" arises from living tissue.
-Whena group of neurons start to have characteristics of cognition?
+When a group of neurons start to have characteristics of cognition?
 When a neural activity starts to produce coherent activiyt that it is perceived as cognition ?
 When a group of neurons start to "think"?
 Those are questions that I want to reply with my research.